penguinolog/backports.cached_property/README.rst

        def variance(self):
            return statistics.variance(self._data)

 ..
-FIXME GH syntax highlighting doesn't nicely handle this directive?
+FIXME GitHub RST renderer doesn't nicely handle this directive?
 .. note::

   This decorator requires that the ``__dict__`` attribute on each instance